soloesteban/masters_stevens/System Concept.md

 # Book as a system

-Breakdown of how you can conceptualize your book as a system:
+Breakdown of how to conceptualize the book as a system:

 ## Identify User Needs